beresfordt/Multiplayer-Game-of-Life/README.md

 In this particular version, I have worked on creating a new rule and twist to the game.
 I have created a "multiplayer" version where the user can define a second "species" on the board along with the first.
+The new rule is part of the reproduction rule where if a dead cell is touching three living neighbors, it becomes alive due to reproduction.
+Instead of the dead cell just coming to life, it takes the form of whatever species acounts for the most individuals out of the three living cells.
+In these situations, the two species have competed, and one has taken over the territory over the other.
 This allows the user to experiment with competition in the game.
 You can create systems and see what species wins the most territory, takes over another, or you could see if you can create a mutualistic relationship where the two species help each other survive.

 This program is also an implementation of Coway's game that allows you to draw upon years of research by downloading interesting patterns